ashwinig1988/SeleniumWithJavaPOM/README.md

 1. Download project .
 2. Goto the inside project folder  (Example : C:\packt-master).
 3. Type cmd in navigation bar.It will open command promt
-4. First give  mvn compile  command on command promt.
-5. Then give  mvn test  command on command promt to run test cases.
+5. Give mvn test  command on command promt to run test cases.

  Reporting -
 - To check the automation result , open the folder reports/index.html on browser
 - This extent report page (reports\index.html)  will give the complete overview of automation result.

+Reasons to use selenium as a automation tool.
+- its a open source tool.
+- It supports many language like java,pythyon etc.
+- It support different browsers and platforms .
+- If we faced any issue, then communities are available to support us .